Depression / Anxiety

 Depression?
 Insomnia?
 Stress?
 Anxiety?

-University of Arizona study, clinically depressed women received eight weeks of acupuncture, in which practitioners gently pressed needles into specific body points to correct imbalances believed to trigger illness.
+In a study done by the University of Arizona, clinically depressed women received eight weeks of acupuncture, in which practitioners gently pressed needles into specific body points to correct imbalances believed to trigger illness.
 The results: After getting treatments aimed at relieving depression, about two-thirds were cured of the condition, a rate similar to that achieved with antidepressants and psychotherapy.

 National Institutes of Health's Office of Alternative Medicine,They believe acupuncture may benefit to Depression people.
 Unlike antidepressant drugs, acupuncture has no side effects.
 And They predicts that it may offer the best way to treat depression.